strbrgr/jochen/content/now/index.md

 ## Books

+- [Ghost in the Wires](https://www.goodreads.com/book/show/10256723-ghost-in-the-wires) by Kevin Mitnick.
+Enjoying it so far.
+Hacking just for the sake of it.
 - [Sandworm](https://www.goodreads.com/book/show/41436213-sandworm) by Andy Greenberg.
 Zero-days and hackers, I like it but I wish there would be more insight into the actual malware.
 - [The Three-Body Problem](https://www.goodreads.com/book/show/20518872-the-three-body-problem?ref=nav_sb_ss_1_18) by Cixin, Liu.
 Not too much of a sci-fi geek but it was a pretty good read.